fidy1995/Stars/README.md

 - Make lighting easier to render by using directional lights, not point lights.
 And also, removing lens flares.

+- Make meteors less and faster to become more realistic.

+- Make the size of stars neither too small nor too big, to improve the feelings of viewing.

 ### Version 1.1
 - Fixed a bug that cause the constellations to become image symmetrical.